Appellate Division Courthouse of New York State: 1950s expansion

-The governments of three majority-Muslim nations, namely Indonesia, Pakistan, and Egypt, asked the United States Department of State to compel the Appellate Division to remove or destroy the Mohammed sculpture, as some sects of Islam prohibited visual depictions of Mohammed.
+The governments of three majority-Muslim nations, namely Indonesia, Pakistan, and Egypt, asked the United States Department of State to compel the Appellate Division to remove or destroy the Mohammed sculpture, as some sects of Islam prohibited visual depictions of Muhammad.
 The sculpture's existence was largely unknown before the plans to remove the sculptures were publicly announced.
 Work on the annex commenced in June 1953, and a renovation of the existing building began in October 1954; the entire project was completed by 1956.
 The First Department's justices agreed to permanently remove Mohammed, and the sculptures were all removed and transported to Newark, New Jersey, for restoration.
 All of the statues were restored and reinstalled, except for Mohammed, which ended up in a field in New Jersey.
 The existing building's offices were completed in June 1955.
 Workers lowered the ceilings, removed fireplaces and plasterwork, and replaced wood within the original building's offices.